John-Allard/treemble-site/docs/node-locations-csv-files.md

 ## 2. Load a CSV

-Click **File ▾ → Load CSV** and select a file with this same schema.
+Click **File ▾ → Load CSV** and select a file with this schema.
 You can also drag and drop a CSV file onto the window.
 Treemble will:

-1. Clear all existing nodes.
-2. Re-create each node at the given `(x, y)` coordinates and assign the proper `type`.
+1. Re-create each node at the given `(x, y)` coordinates and assign the proper `type`.
-3. For every `tip` row, assign the `name` field as the tip label, if the CSV file contained names.
+2. For every `tip` row, assign the `name` field as the tip label, if the CSV file contained names.

-If the CSV was saved from a differently sized image, Treemble will warn you and refuse to load.

-If you already have nodes placed, and you load a CSV, a dialog will ask if you want to replace the existing data.
+3. If you already had nodes placed, and you load a CSV via the menu or by dragging and dropping the file, a dialog will first ask if you want to replace the existing data.
 You will also have to option to perform a [diff](/docs/diff-tip-names-in-a-csv-file).